Annals

 Castleton Robert Holte, Esq.
 Lower Place and various messuages 11s.
 2d.
 Held by gift of his great-grandfather, Thomas Holt.

 Castleton Charles Holte One water corn mill 6s.
 8d.
-Part of the extensive Holt mill-holdings in the manor.
+Part of the extensive Holt mill-holdings.

 Castleton Robert Holte, Esq.
-4 score messuages, 3 water mills, 1,000 acres land, 300 acres meadow, 1,000 acres pasture, 40 acres wood Knight's Service (1/3rd of Manor) The primary entry for the head of the Stubley/Castleton line.
+4 score messuages, 3 water mills, 1,000 acres land, 300 acres meadow, 1,000 acres pasture, 40 acres wood Knight's Service (1/3rd of Manor) Primary massive freehold estate for the head of the Stubley/Castleton line.

-Butterworth Robert Holte, Esq.
-Divers messuages and lands in Butterworth 8s.
+Butterworth Robert Holt, Esq.
+Divers messuages and lands in Butterworth (part of the 8s.
+4d. free rent holding) 8s.
 4d.
-Held as part of his extensive freeholder status across the manor.
+Extensive freeholder status.

 Butterworth James Holte One tenement and 8 acres of land 2s.
 8d.
-Recorded among the customary tenants of Butterworth.
+Customary tenant.

 Table 2: Holt entries in other Lancashire manorial records